 Tis the Season: tips on handling the cold and flu season

-A good rule of thumb to prevent a cold is showing children how to cough and sneeze into a tissue and have them immediately throwing it away and proceed to washing their little hands in the bathroom.
+A good rule of thumb to prevent a cold is showing children how to cough and sneeze into a tissue and have them immediately throwing it away and proceed to wash their little hands in the bathroom.
 Let’s just say our tiny tots are works in progress as they haven’t totally grasped this concept.
 Hey, they are only two and three years.
 Honestly, I really think they like the feeling of snot coming down their noses as licking it…eww, so gross right, apologize for the visual.

 Facts!
 According to lifescience.com did you know when you sneeze as many as 40,000 droplets are expelled out of your nose and some reaching 200 miles per hour at rocket speeds, these droplets can be so tiny they can’t be seen by the naked eye.

 Catching a cold has its benefits as it allows the immune system to program and identify unknown pathogens in order to figure out how to deal with it.
 It gives your body the ability to build a super defense, which in the end permits it to heal on its own.
 There are a lot of natural ways we can support and strengthen our immune system.
-Which in the end will help to minimize the frequency and durations of colds and flu within your household.
+Which in the end will help to minimize the frequency and duration of colds and flu within your household?

 - Encouraging your kids to eat foods rich in antioxidants, like blueberries.
 Ranked second behind Strawberries in popularity.
 Blueberries help to improve motor skills, reverse short-term memory and can help reduce the risk of infections.
 Filled with fabulous antioxidants adding some delicious Blueberries in their next shake or smoothie can help boost their immune system and makes for a sweet nutritional treat.
 Pssst….. they are deliciously awesome when frozen.